Revisiting Pre-trained Language Models for Vulnerability Detection: Background and Related Work

 \subsection{Evaluating PLMs for Vulnerability Detection}

-{ {\textbf{Limitations in Existing Evaluations.}}} Existing works fall short in comprehensiveness and accuracy of evaluation, limiting our understanding of LLMs’ applicability in real-world VD applications.
-These limitations are mainly reflected in the limited scope of models, datasets, and adaptation methods chosen for evaluation, as well as in flawed data partitioning methods and experimental settings, and a lack of analysis of models’ generalization and robustness in real-world scenarios.
+{ {\textbf{Limitations in Existing Evaluations.}}} Existing works fall short in comprehensive and accurate evaluations, which limits our understanding of LLMs' applicability in real-world VD applications.
+These limitations stem from a limited scope, resulting from evaluations of constrained evaluation setups on unrepresentative experimental settings.
+They also arise from flawed data partitioning methods, overlooked temporal overlap between evaluation data and LLM pre-training knowledge, and a lack of analysis regarding model generalization and robustness in real-world scenarios.